Centerline Buys Saltchuk's California Bunker Business

 The subsidiary is currently operated by Foss Maritime Company.

-Hailed as "major acquisition", the deal will see Centerline will acquire Foss’s six bunker barges along with its established customer contracts in the California market.
+Hailed as a "major acquisition", the deal will see Centerline acquire Foss's six bunker barges along with its established customer contracts in the California market.

 The pair will work together to provide continuity of services during the ownership transition, it added.